AmuraDesign/Next.js-15-Next-Intl-Boilerplate/README.md

 - Users are redirected to their preferred locale (from cookie or browser) via [`src/middleware.ts`](src/middleware.ts)
 - Changing the language in the `LocaleSwitcher` sets a `NEXT_LOCALE` cookie for one year
 - The middleware handles all locale routing automatically
+- **Icon path exclusion**: The middleware excludes `/icon` paths to prevent interference with PWA and favicon assets

 ### Adding a New Locale